-Head start serves children at six locations in Dutchess County.
-Children 3 or 4 years of age may apply for the program, which offers a five hour a day classroom experience for those who qualify as well as county wide home based services.
+Head Start serves children at six locations in Dutchess County.
+Children 3 or 4 years of age may apply for the program, which offers a five-hour-a-day classroom experience for those who qualify.
+The Head Start program serves the whole child offering health, education, family support, and special education services.
+Home-based services with a visiting teacher are also available county wide.